theKIEgit/frameworks_and_languages_module/technical_report.md

   res.send('hello world')
 ```

-Routing is beneficial as it enables us to create modular route handlers which is helpful for managing the structure of an application.
+Routing is beneficial as it enables us to create modular route handlers which are helpful for managing the structure of an application.
 The example above shows the response for /hello.

 [Routing](https://expressjs.com/en/guide/routing.html)